Hudkins History, Family Crest & Coats of Arms

 It was among those Anglo-Saxon tribes that once ruled over Britain that the name Hudkins was formed.
 The name was derived from the son of Hodge.

 Early Origins of the Hudkins family

 The surname Hudkins was first found in Gloucestershire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 This web page shows only a small excerpt of our Hudkins research.
-Another 241 words (17 lines of text) covering the years 1405, 1482, 1497, 1520, 1687, 1676, 1680 and 1687 are included under the topic Early Hudkins History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1453, 1524, 1798, 1866 and 1560 are included under the topic Early Hudkins History in all our PDF Extended History products and printed products wherever possible.

 Another 31 words (2 lines of text) are included under the topic Early Hudkins Notables in all our PDF Extended History products and printed products wherever possible.

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.